d-404/NoteTakingApp/README.md

 # Git Repository README

-This repository contains awesome stuff!
 Follow the steps below to clone the repository and resolve any potential conflicts.

 ## Cloning the Repository